RPanczak/FUN_BCC-animal-permits/R/01_preregistration.md

 ### Dog ownership

 The `Dog ownership` dataset comes from the Brisbane City Council (BCC) [open data portal](https://www.data.brisbane.qld.gov.au/data/dataset/current-animal-related-permits/resource/c2823090-8a44-4c8b-9ed4-e988491b25f4).
-We will use the `CARS - BIS - Open Data - Animal Permits Breed - 1 Jul 2019.csv` dataset that is closest in time to the `SEIFA` dataset.
+We will use `CARS - BIS - Open Data - Animal Permits Breed - 1 Jul 2019.csv` dataset that is closest in time to the `SEIFA` dataset.
 BBC's data portal does not provide earlier version of their data.
 Unfortunately, our attempts to contact BCC and obtain earlier version were not successful.
 In case the earlier dataset becomes available we will use that instead.

 ### Dog buying cost